Brazil judge halts work at Sao Paulo airport

-RIO DE JANEIRO A Brazilian federal court judge ordered an immediate halt to work on a new terminal at Sao Paulo's main international airport on Monday, saying that bidding rules could not be ignored despite the country's rush to be ready for the soccer World Cup in 2014.
+RIO DE JANEIRO, Sept 12 A Brazilian federal court judge ordered an immediate halt to work on a new terminal at Sao Paulo's main international airport on Monday, saying that bidding rules could not be ignored despite the country's rush to be ready for the soccer World Cup in 2014.

 The ruling by the court in Sao Paulo is a worrying precedent for Brazil's government as it struggles to expand its airport capacity and build stadiums in time for the huge sporting event and for the Olympic Games in 2016.